Lumiwealth/lumibot/README.md

 #### get_asset_potential_total

-Check the ongoing positions and the tracked orders of the strategy and returns the total number of shares provided all orders went through
+Check the ongoing positions and the tracked orders of the strategy and returns the total number of shares provided all orders went through.
+In other words, add all outstanding orders and the total value of the position for an asset.

+For example, if you own 100 SPY and have an outstanding limit order of 10 shares, we will count all 110 shares.

 Parameters:
 - symbol (str): the string representation of the asset/share